 Methane Mitigation Plan & System for Buildings

-A methane mitigation plan is a comprehensive design that eliminates the hazards of methane soil gas intrusion into buildings.
-For instance, new structures above historical oil fields, landfills or soil contamination areas require a mitigation system to ensure the safety of occupants.
-Without proper methane mitigation, toxic vapors can migrate through foundations and affect indoor air quality.
-Consequently, this processes causes a lethal accumulation of methane gas indoors.
+A methane mitigation plan is a comprehensive design of a system that eliminates the hazards of methane soil gas intrusion into buildings.
+For instance, new structures above historical oil fields, landfills, or soil contamination areas require a methane mitigation design to ensure the safety of occupants.
+Without a proper methane mitigation system, toxic vapors can migrate through foundations and affect indoor air quality.
+Consequently, these processes cause a lethal accumulation of methane gas indoors.
 And as a result, explosive and asphyxiation hazards endanger the occupants.
-Updated August 16, 2019.
+Updated May 30, 2023.

 Geo Forward only provides methane testing, methane mitigation design, and methane deputy inspection services.
 In order to offer these professional services in good faith, Geo Forward does NOT provide methane barrier construction or mitigation system installation services, nor does it offer parts sales.
 Furthermore, Geo Forward does NOT affiliate with any other methane mitigation construction company or part suppliers, for the same reasons.
 Geo Forward’s testing methods and mitigation designs are purely objective and are in general conformance with LADBS standards.
 And no possible benefit nor loss occurs from any result of a methane test report or mitigation plan design.
 And for more information about barrier construction, please review Geo Foward’s post “What to Know About Methane Mitigation Construction.”

 When is a Methane Mitigation Plan Needed